Michael’s 11×27 O gauge train layout represents two years of trial and error. We all learn the hard way…

 A huge thanks to Michael.
 What a write up.
 I love the way he describes how he got the track plan just right before he got busy on the scenery.

-I think he’s done excellent post and I hope you enjoyed it as much as I did.
+I think he’s done excellent post and I hope you enjoyed his O gauge train layout as much as I did.